-To fulfill our mission, Miles College uses a wide variety of information technologies (IT) to assist in serving the campus.
-The Information Technology Policy provides the campus community with guideline for the proper use of the IT department’s computer hardware, software, email, and internet service.
+To fulfill our mission, Miles College uses a wide variety of information technologies to assist in serving the campus.
+The Information Technology Policy provides the campus community with guideline for the proper use of the Office of Information Technology (IT) computer hardware, software, email, and Internet service.

-Any use of Miles College information technology systems contrary to this policy may result in a withdrawal of access.
-Abuses that may result in termination of access rights include, but are not limited to, knowingly downloading illegal software or music, engaging in the abuse of a fellow member of the Miles College community via the internet or social media outlets, and sending spam to Miles College email addresses.
+Any use of Miles College information technology systems contrary to this policy may lead to a withdrawal of access.
+Abuses that may result in termination of access rights include, but are not limited to, knowingly downloading illegal software or music, engaging in the abuse of a fellow member of the Miles College community via the Internet or social media outlets, and sending spam to Miles College email addresses.

 - Understand and follow the IT policies in this document.

 - Protect the integrity of the systems by treating equipment with care and respecting IT security measures.

 - Call the helpdesk when a problem occurs.

 It is the obligation of the IT staff to: